 The switch to a service sector economy happened to other developed countries for the same reasons.
 But the United States manufacturing industry has lost global market share.
 Less developed countries, such as China, have increased their manufacturing capabilities.

 Another contributor is the high U.S. standard of living compared to other countries.
 That makes labor costs much greater than in other nations.
 U.S. manufacturers cannot compete with low-cost products made by lower-paid workers in China, Asia, and Mexico.
 For example, a unionized auto worker in Detroit makes $58 an hour, including wages and benefits.
 That compares to $8 an hour for a Mexican autoworker.

-Second, the tax rate in 2011 was 37.65 percent.
+Second, the corporate tax rate was 35 percent.
 That's higher than France at 34.1 percent and twice as much as China at 16.6 percent.
 It's triple that of Taiwan at 10.1 percent with the lowest tax rate.
 In 2018, it drops to to 21 percent, thanks to President Trump's tax plan.

 Third, other countries do better at negotiating bilateral free trade agreements.
 They lower tariffs and export fees.
 That lowers their cost of manufacturing because import prices of supplies are less expensive.

 Underlying these short-term developments are five new forces that are driving manufacturing's growth.
 First is increased productivity.
 Partly that is due to new technologies, such as 3-D printing.
 Second is the growing domestic production of domestic natural gas and shale oil.
 Low gas prices attracted many industries that use it for manufacturing of other products.
 Both productivity gains and low oil prices reduce the U.S. production costs.